Trending article

 Auto-enrolment: What Irish employers need to know about workplace pensions

-Discover how your business can prepare for the new auto-enrolment workplace pension savings scheme, which is due to begin from September 2024.
+Discover how your business can prepare for the new auto-enrolment workplace pension savings scheme, which is due to begin in 2025.

-The government has announced details of a new auto-enrolment pensions savings scheme.
+The government has announced details of new legislation for the auto-enrolment pensions savings scheme.

 It’s designed to encourage workers to save for their retirement and make it more straightforward for businesses to offer a workplace pension option.